Sorry, you need to enable JavaScript to visit this website.

 Status of the Synthesis

-The synthesis was commissioned in Q4 2024, and a methodological protocol was published in June 2025.
-The interim report, Evidence Base Brief on Social Assistance Interventions to Reach the Furthest Behind, was published in October 2025, providing an overview of the evaluative evidence base and key evidence gaps.
-Work is now progressing on the full synthesis report, which will offer a deeper analysis of effectiveness, mechanisms, and enabling factors.
-The final report is expected in Q4 2026.
+An interim Evidence Base Brief on Social Assistance Interventions to Reach the Furthest Behind was released in October 2025, providing an overview of available evidence and key gaps.
+Work is ongoing on the full synthesis report, which will offer deeper analysis on effectiveness, mechanisms, and enabling factors, with publication expected in Q2 2026.

 Related Documents